 This continues until we finish the plays, or until the timer runs out of time.
 The plays you see could be sad, funny, political, abstract, confusing, naked, extra-clothed, musical, or anything we want, really.
 We might come out and talk to you.
 We might even touch you.
 Gently.

 We follow three rules when creating theater for you.

 1) You are who you are.

 We don’t pretend to be anyone we’re not.
-I’m me and you’re you.
+We are we and you are you.

 2) You are where you are.

 Let’s face it, we’re not going to spend the money to trick you into thinking we’re trapped in the belly of a whale, or the rock’em’sock’em gangster streets of old timey Chicago.
 No, we’re in a theater.
 In San Francisco.
 In California.
 In the U.S.A.
 In North America.
 In the northern hemisphere.
 On earth.
 In space.

 We don’t like to lie about stuff, so we don’t.
 If we say, “Today I ate pb&j,” then you can rest assured that pb&j was consumed.
 If we pull out a bottle of whiskey and sip it, then yes, we are really drinking that whiskey and the performance is about to get a whole lot more interesting.